 The Olmecs not only used latex as raw material to make balls and other objects but also offered it in liquid form in their ritual ceremonies; it was also used daily to waterproof fabrics and utensils.

 Archaeologists Ponciano Ortíz and María del Carmen Rodríguez point out that important religious ceremonies took place at the sacred site of Cerro de El Manatí more than three thousand years ago.

 In the hill, and according to the information of the investigators, three phases of the offering were discovered, in which the balls were a constant.
-From the first phase, dated by means of carbon 14 in 1600 B.C., two balls associated with axe offerings were recovered.
+From the first phase, dated using carbon 14 in 1600 B.C., two balls associated with ax offerings were recovered.

 In the second phase, around 1500 B.C., three balls were also located, which were found aligned towards the northeast, like those of the first phase have a diameter ranging between eight and 15 cm.